iExecBlockchainComputing/documentation/for-developers/your-first-app.md

 * [Nodejs](https://nodejs.org) 14.0.0 or higher.
 * [iExec SDK](https://www.npmjs.com/package/iexec) 7.2.0 or higher.
 * [Quickstart](quick-start-for-developers.md) tutorial completed
-* Ethereum wallet charged with Viviani ETH an RLC
 {% endhint %}

 In this guide, we will prepare an iExec app based on an existing docker image and we will run it on iExec decentralized infrastructure.